 We have a buyer who was in the process of getting their loan.
 The loan was approved and ready to move to get the docs.
 The wife decided to cancel.
 We needed this sale for a home we put a offer on now we will loose the home we put the offer on and the earnest money that we gave.

-Generally, in Arizona the heir or heirs entitled to a decedent's estate may transfer the decedent's interest in real property by an affidavit provided that: (1) at least six months have passed since the death; and (2) the assessed value of the real property, less liens and encumbrances, does not...Read more »
+Generally, in Arizona the heir or heirs entitled to a decedent's estate may transfer the decedent's interest in real property by an affidavit provided that: (1) at least six months have passed since the death; and (2) the assessed value of the real property, less liens and encumbrances,...Read more »

 In the process of getting my husbands recidency we have been leagally married 5 years.
 I have spoken to 3 different brokers and been told 3 different things.
 I was told we could not get an FHA because of his status, we could get an FHA but I had to have a minimum of 2yrs at my current job, and I...
 Read more »

 Yes.
 There is no requirement in Arizona that requires parties to be legal residents in order to purchase a home.
 However, if you are applying for a loan to purchase the property, then the lender may impose certain conditions before extending a loan.
 If you do not understand your mortgage...Read more »

 Generally, an agent which acts as the agent for both seller and buyer (sometimes referred to as "dual agency") may receive compensation for acting as both seller and buyer.
 However, an agent who is a party to a contract may generally not represent the other party, even though they may...Read more »

 Under Arizona law, a seller is required to disclose any material issue concerning the property or that may affect a buyer's decision to purchase the property (with a few exceptions).
 Some written contracts provide for the use of a specific form that a seller may use to disclose such issues to...Read more »